janhuenermann/quintic-spline-solver/README.md

 ![Figure 1: a spline fitted through the green dots.](./images/fig1.svg)

-## Quintic Spline Solver
+## Spline Solver
-A n-dimensional spline fitter that ensures C^4 continuity.
+A n-dimensional spline library that supports cubic and quintic splines and ensures C^2 and C^4 continuity respectively.

 ### Paper
 I wrote a small paper to show the derivations.
 You can find it [here](https://janhuenermann.com/paper/spline2020.pdf).